automerge/automerge/automerge-wasm/README.md

 ### Querying Data

 When querying maps use the `value()` method with the object in question and the property to query.
-This method returns a tuple with the datatype and the data.
+This method returns a tuple with the data type and the data.
 The `keys()` method will return all the keys on the object.
 If you are interested in conflicted values from a merge use `values()` instead which returns an array of values instead of just the winner.

 ```javascript
     let doc1 = create("aabbcc")